 Knowledge, Art and Interiority

-To provide students with conceptual tools and concrete artistic and intellectual experiences able to bring them to delve deeper into the complexity and beauty of the conscious human experience.
+To provide students with conceptual tools and concrete artistiC and intellectual experiences enabling them to delvE deeply into the complexity and beauty of human life.

 Students will be exposed to carefully selected examples from the universal literature, biblical passages, fine arts, theological writings and musical compositions.
 The selected works will be analyzed in depth during the lectures and critically engaged during the small group discussions.
 At the end of each thematic block, students will have been exposed to five very distinctive outstanding examples of how the human spirit and the human creativity have dealt with the topic at hand, each one of them coming from one of the five different perspectives.
 A one-hour long interdisciplinary plenum will take place at the end of each thematic block.
 At least two professors from two different perspectives will be present at each concluding plenum.